 Mobile phone reception on Coll

-Vodafone and O2 only operate from the mast on the hill in the middle of Coll.
+Vodafone and O2 only operate from the mast on the hill in the middle of Coll (Cnocan na Ban).

-All three of EE's masts have battery and diesel generator backup.
+EE's masts have battery and diesel/LPG generator backup.
 Vodafone and O2 only have short-life battery backup.

-From the airport around to the the west coast and as far north as Windy Gap is served by Coll's first mast.
-Many places also receive from Tiree.
+From Acha, south-west to the airport and around the west coast and as far north as Windy Gap is served by Tiree and/or Coll's Cnocan na Ban mast.

-Sadly, there are still many places where there isn't a signal, or it's too week (mainly a Vodafone thing), particularly on beaches and in hollows.
+Unfortunately, there are still places without a signal, or it's too week, particularly on beaches and in hollows.

-On the face of it, it may appear EE provides better coverage.
-However, their Arinagour mast (and probably their soon-to-be-erected mast at Windy Gap) only operate on 1800 MHz, frequencies (usually) only available to EE contract phones - and not on Pay-As-You-Go deals (this may have changed by now) or other phone suppliers that piggy-back off EE towers (see MVNOs link).
+On the face of it, it may appear EE offers the best reception option.
+However, their Arinagour and Windy Gap masts only transmit on 1800 MHz, frequencies which may only be available to EE contract phones - and not on Pay-As-You-Go deals (this may have changed by now) or other phone suppliers that piggy-back off EE towers (see MVNOs link).

 MVNOs: a guide to virtual networks (which network your mobile phone works on)

 Where's my mobile signal coming from: Android App here (There's no equivalent app for Apple).
 However, beware of the App's 'map' showing where the masts are located - it's notoriously inaccurate!.
 The mast identification code displayed in the app is, however, accurate and what one should pay attention to.